-Setting up a new phone is like setting up a new apartment: there's a lot to do and it can be easy to forget a few things along the way.
-Here at Android Central, we set up a lot of new phones during our device reviews — and of course as we play live-in tech support to our families and friends — and so we're here to help remind you of some of the smaller tasks to do after your get all your apps downloaded and your Google account logged in on the new device.
+Setting up a new Android phone is like setting up a new apartment: there's a lot to do and it can be easy to forget a few things along the way.
+Here at Android Central, we set up a lot of new phones during our device reviews — and, of course, as we play live-in tech support to our families and friends — and so we're here to help remind you of some of the smaller tasks to do after your get all your apps downloaded and your Google account logged in on the new device.
+These are the top things to do with your new Android phone, but that doesn't mean you have to do them all at once.

 A new device is a chance for a new start, which makes it the best time for you to get into some better habits concerning your apps and Android use.
 Grab a nice soothing beverage, sit down in a comfy chair, and let's unpack your Android experience.